Table of Contents

 Multi-Detector Cardiac Computed Tomography (MDCT) and Magnetic Resonance (MR)

-This imaging offers advantages of being non-invasive; these were mainly used as the tools for research, but nowadays its use in clinical practice is steadily in an uprise.
+This imaging offers advantages of being non-invasive; these were mainly used as tools for research, but nowadays its use in clinical practice is steadily in an uprise.

 Rules for Ordering Tests